unmtransinfo/ProteinGraphML/README.md

 If the file is a spreadsheet, the header should have "Protein_id Label" or "Symbol Label".
 If the file is a text file, the Protein_id/symbol and Label should be comma-separated.
 There should not be any header in the text file.
+If a disease is not present in the graph, use the corresponding RDS file in this program to generate sets of training and predict protein ids.
+E.g. 104300.rds, PS168600.rds

 Example commands: